insidewhy/eye-color-changer/readme.md

-# smushing
+# eye-color-changer

-This project is for smushing pictures.
+This project is for changing the color of your eyes.

-Go yonder to [http://chilon.net/smushing](http://chilon.net/smushing) and smush.
+It is running at [http://chilon.net/eye-color-changer](http://chilon.net/eye-color-changer).